vb9Sanger/5-UTR-SGE/WetLab_Protocols/PCR_purification.md

-# PCR Purification (Catalog No. 28004):
+# PCR Purification:

 ### Notes:
-* For Minelute PCR purification (of amplified TWIST olgios), use refirigerated columns
+* For Minelute PCR purification (of amplified TWIST olgios), use refirigerated columns (Cat No. 28004)
-* For PCR purification of ILL1 DNA, use columns from kit
+* For PCR purification of ILL1 DNA, use columns from kit (Cat No. 28106)

 ### Protocol:
 1. Add 5 volumes of Buffer PB to 1 volume of PCR Reaction and mix (e.g. 50ul Rxn = 250ul Buffer PB)